tonycarpenter21/outlook-hotel/README.md

 ## Future Feature Additions:
 - Create a manager view to view all current bookings for that day, total revenue, and allow the deletion of user bookings.

-## Local Setup
-1. Download this repo to your local machine along with https://github.com/turingschool-examples/overlook-api repo in separate folders.
-2. In the command line navigate to both repo directories and run the "npm install" command.
-3. In the command line navigate to both repo directories and run the "npm start" command.
-4. Go to `http://localhost:8080/` and you should see the web application.
-5. Enter `control + c` in your terminal to stop the servers at any time.